 More and better designed national public support for energy technology Research & Innovation

-FNR’s main task is to liaise with ETIP Bioenergy.
+FNR’s main task was to liaise with ETIP Bioenergy.

-This project has received funding from the the European Union´s Horizon 2020 research and innovation programme under grant agreement No 826044.
+This project was funded by the European Union´s Horizon 2020 research and innovation programme under grant agreement No 826044.